 Finally check out this website which lists all the local farmers in the California area supplying fresh organic produce to Silicon Valley: http://www.localharvest.org/

 It was a rush!
-We passed the 12,000 feet marker and we had to put on gas masks to breath.
+We passed the 12,000 feet marker and we had to do a kn95 mask buy so as to breath.
 Air at this height is very thin.
 Few seconds later the plane’s hangar door opened, the noise of wind rushing filled the small plane and we had to relay on hand signals to communicate.
 I hanged my legs over the edge of an airplane buzzing at 18,000 feet over Santa Barbara with panoramic ocean views… and then I jumped!

 The first few seconds were exactly like the pivot point one reaches during a meditation session.
 My mind just stopped.
 Stillness.. peace, freedom.
 Time stopped.
 I was awake, aware and overwhelmed.
 Few seconds later the rush of adrenalin filled my body and I was screaming over the top of my lungs from the thrill of a Skydive out of an airplane at 18,000 feet over Santa Barbara in California USA.